 My Husband is living with Cancer!
 There I’ve said it.
 I need to get my head around this awful sentence, because today we have found out that it is a strong possibility.

-His health and fitness have always been a priority!
-He has never smoked, and I mean anything.
+Brendan has always been fit and healthy!
+He has never smoked, anything.
 Never done recreational drugs, has always eaten well and in the last few years has pretty much stopped drinking alcohol; due to an allergic type reaction to most types.
-He is the last person you would expect to get sick, and nobody would have imagined him getting cancer.
-He did.
+He is the last person you would expect to get sick, and we would never have imagined him getting cancer.

-Cancer is indiscriminate!
-It can strike you down no matter who you are.
-Being strong, fit and in his prime was no deterrent … Brendan was as easy a target as the young, the elderly and anyone in between.
-Having a strong body and mind didn’t prevent him from getting cancer, but has helped him to withstand an incredibly difficult treatment plan week after week.
-A treatment plan that we expect will make him well again.
-His fitness will be an advantage to his on-going recovery.
+Indiscriminate, cancer can strike no matter who you are.
+Being fit and in his prime was no deterrent, Brendan was as easy a target as the young, the elderly and anyone in between.
+It seems that having a strong body and mind may not prevent him from getting cancer, but will help him withstand a difficult treatment plan week after week, if a diagnosis comes.

 Yesterday, just after lunch, we arrived at the Doctor’s rooms quietly anxious, but on time.
 The reception was empty, but for two girls having an animated conversation about someone’s sister’s, auntie’s baby.
 They looked up with surprise to see us standing at the reception desk, and asked what we needed.
 We told them we were there to see the Doctor, to which the older of the two said, oh no, doctor’s not in today, he has surgeries all day.

 We looked at each other, confused, and told them that the Taree office had organised for us to be there today, at this time.
 After a few phone calls and some awkward glances taken in our direction, the younger woman eventually came over and showed us into the doctor’s office, saying kindly, doctor will be with you shortly, he said he would pop over and see you between surgeries.
 She smiled apologetically and hurried out of the room.